sikoramal/Music-Royalty-Insights-Exploratory-Data-Analysis/README.md

 **LinkedIn**: https://www.linkedin.com/in/mal-sikora/  <br />

 ## Introduction

 An examination of a Music Royalty database through SQL analysis. </br>

+When there is no defined objective, you gotta get creative. <br>
+One question leads to another.
+With this database, it is easy to get lost in neverending analysis.
+Yet, from the business perspective, it is important to evaluate which section of the data brings the most insight into revenue.
+With that in mind, I prepare this exploratory data analysis to answer the most crucial business question for the music distribution company - which music generates the most revenue? <br>

 ℹ️ **_Note_** </br>
 Used: SQL Server (SSMS) </br>